Verified Mark Certificate Q&A

 Yes, if you can present a written certificate from the trademark owner showing that you may use the trademark for VMC.
 Keep in mind that a certificate is always required if the person applying for VMC is not a trademark holder in the trademark register.

 VMC can be ordered if your conditions are already in place, if not, we will help throughout the process.

 How much does a VMC cost?

 The cost of implementing a VMC depends on what preparations your organization needs to make.
-No future price is currently specified for the certificate itself, but there are indications that VMC certificates will be in the same price range as EV certificates.
 Get in touch and let us look at what preparations you need to make.

 Why do we need a VMC?

 VMC will become an email standard providing a global framework within the coming years.
 VMC will not only contribute to a more secure email environment where the recipient of an email can feel confident that the email is legitimate by meeting the security requirements of the BIMI/VMC standard, but it will also lead to increased brand exposure and email deliverability.
 In other words, VMC will contribute to an emails environment with less spoofing, increased brand recognition, and strengthened customer trust.

 Can we include a VMC certificate in an existing certificate?

 VMC is a completely independent certificate and cannot be included in an existing certificate.